 The kitchen area tends to be the hub of the home and as such it has to be a practical space.
 When designing, we need to think carefully about who will be using which parts of the kitchen every day.

-Kids can be pretty rough on kitchens, drawer handles are never supposed to be used as stair cases and bench tops are certainly not walkways, but despite best efforts at the end of the day many parents are left not so much wondering how the dried weetbix has glued itself to the top cupboards but what on earth they are going to get it off again without potentially damaging their cupboards surface.
+Kids can be pretty rough on kitchens, drawer handles are never supposed to be used as stair cases and bench tops are certainly not walkways, but despite best efforts at the end of the day many parents are left not so much wondering how the dried weetbix has glued itself to the top cupboards, but what on earth are they are going to use to get it off again without potentially damaging their cupboards surface.

-• What sort of cupboard and bench surfaces will suit your family & lifestyle?
+- What sort of surfaces will suit your family & lifestyle?

-Marble benches, for example look exquisite.
-They are a frequently seen on magazine covers and on popular design websites, but they are a porous surface and as such not necessarily practical, particularly if you like a nice relaxing glass of red wine in the evenings, then you might find yourself with unfortunate red rings permanently embedded in your beautiful new bench top.
+Stone benches are hard wearing and look exquisite.
+They are a frequently seen on magazine covers and on popular design websites but not all stone is created equal.
+For example, Marble may not necessarily be the most practical choice for those of you who enjoy a relaxing glass of red wine in the evenings as it’s porous surface stains more easily than other materials and could leave you finding unfortunate red rings permanently embedded in your beautiful new bench top!

-But even if marble isn’t the practical option for you, it doesn’t mean you have to give up on your dream look, instead of the real thing, you could opt for a marble-look laminated surface or created stone which still give an elegant finish but are less prone to staining and tend to be more budget friendly.
+But even if marble isn’t the most practical option for you, it doesn’t mean you have to give up on your dream look, instead of the real thing, you could opt for a marble-look laminated surface or created stone product such as EvoStone which still give an elegant finish but are less prone to staining and tend to be more budget friendly.

 Composite stone and granite offer a beautiful and very durable surface available in a wide range of colour and style choices to suit any kitchen.